instill-ai/connector-ai/README.md

+**This repository has been archived and the connectors are moved to [connector](https://github.com/instill-ai/connector) repository.**

 # Connector AI

 **Connector AI** is a package built on [component](https://github.com/instill-ai/component).
 It enables [**Instill VDP**](https://github.com/instill-ai/vdp) to connect with AI vendors and harness the power of AI models.